Did The House’s New Climate Committee Snub the Sunrise Movement?

 Since late 2018, Sunrise has worked closely with U.S. Rep. Alexandria Ocasio-Cortez (D-NY) to push for a Green New Deal, a broad plan to reach net-zero greenhouse gas emissions within a decade and create millions of jobs in the process, outlined in a House resolution introduced by Ocasio-Cortez and backed by U.S. Sen. Ed Markey (D-MA).

-In November, the Sunrise Movement occupied House Democratic Majority Leader Nancy Pelosi’s office demanding she create a House Select Committee to work out the details of the plan.
+In November, the Sunrise Movement occupied Democratic Speaker of the House Nancy Pelosi’s office demanding she create a House Select Committee to work out the details of the plan.

 Instead, Pelosi created the Select Committee on the Climate Crisis.
 “This will be a committee clearly in the spirit of the Green New Deal,” Pelosi told The Hill in December.